Smart DIY tips for painting skirting boards to get a smooth, dust-free finish

 For stubborn dirt or scuff marks, use warm soapy water and a cloth.
 Washing up liquid is good.
 If needed, use a sponge scourer – but be gentle.
 Try not to use strong detergents or sprays for regular cleaning as this can affect the paint.

-Skirting boards are often kicked or knocked which can leave dents or chipped paint.
+Skirting boards are often kicked or knocked, which can leave dents or chipped paint.

-Then apply undercoat, let it dry and give a gentle rub down.
+Then apply undercoat, let it dry and give it a gentle rub down.
 Use a small 1-2 inch brush.
 Apply another coat if needed and gently rub down.
 Finally apply a top coat.

 Get the Homebuilding & Renovating Newsletter